AI Agent Index

 What AI coding agents change

-AI coding agents change what the developer's job looks like.
-Instead of writing code line by line, you describe what you want, review what the agent produces, and steer when it goes wrong.
-The Pragmatic Engineer's 2026 survey describes the most common senior engineer setup: a terminal with Claude Code running to drive work, and an IDE open alongside it to review changes.
+AI coding agents change what the developer's job looks like moment-to-moment.
+Instead of writing code line by line, you describe what you want, review what the agent produces, steer when it goes wrong, and delegate the next task.
+The Pragmatic Engineer's 2026 survey describes the most common senior engineer workflow: a terminal running Claude Code to drive implementation, with an IDE open alongside it to review the changes.
 The agent does the writing; the IDE is the review surface.

 How traditional IDEs are evolving